microsoft/fast/packages/web-components/fast-foundation/docs/integrations/aspnet.md

 <script type="module" src="https://cdn.jsdelivr.net/npm/@microsoft/fast-components@2.16.0/dist/fast-components.min.js"></script>
 ```

 The best place to put this is typically in your `_Layout.cshtml` file in the script section at the bottom of the `<body>`.
-Be sure to use double `@` if you are placing this script in any of the files with `cshtml` extension as compiler may confuse it with Razor directive:
+Be sure to use double `@` if you are placing this script in any of the files with `cshtml` extension as compiler will treat it with Razor directive:

 ```html
 <script type="module" src="https://cdn.jsdelivr.net/npm/@@microsoft/fast-components/dist/fast-components.min.js"></script>